I'm Not Angry I Wanted to Die — I'm Angry No One Told Me That Wasn't Failure

 Start by believing they were never broken.

 (THAT WRITER™ dissolves.
-Not because he saw the truth.
-But because I’m the one writing the book.
-And I’m upset.
+Not because they saw the truth.
+But because I'm the one writing the book.
+And I'm upset.
 And also I do what I want.)

 THE CONVERSATION CONTINUES